nusco/narjillos/backlog.md

 * Different shapes for body segments

 ##Species Tracker
-* Clustering algorithm to count species
+* Simple clustering algorithm to count species
 * Report number of species on the console (or do it when analizing ancestry if too slow)
+* Advanced clustering algorithm (based on Shannon's theory to evaluate gene distribution)

 ##Self-Regulating Ecosystem
 * Atmosphere chemistry